Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 The cause-specific ranking loss function adapts the idea of concordance.
 A customer that experienced the event *k* on a specific time *t* should have a higher probability than a customer that will experience the event sometime after this specific time *t*.
 The ranking loss function therefore compares pairs of customers that experienced the same event of interest and penalizes an incorrect ordering of pairs.

-After the training process the saved optimised hyper-parameters as well as the corresponding trained model can be used for the final prediction on the test dataset.
+After the training process the saved optimised hyperparameters as well as the corresponding trained model can be used for the final prediction on the test dataset.

 {{< gist dariasmorodina e428f7edfe75ca254b73bb20b88cd721 >}}